leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/packages.md

   ```

 #### Dominant packages in data science

+Here's a list of the popular packages used in data science that will be
+covered in later chapters.

 - `numpy` for matrix computation
 - `pandas` for basic data wrangling and jointly manipulating multiple
   data types